 There are nights, so vacant and hushed, I can feel the texture of my tattered soul moving within me.
 Black tar, dripping, sticky and thick.
-A soft, slow secretion of indifference slopping the hollow suit I use as a body.
+A soft, slow secretion of indifference through the hollow suit I use as a body.

 But not I. To me, is insurgency.

 I used to dream of being inside the womb.
 Fetal universe, black holes and emptiness.
 Orbiting the massive planet of my mother's booming heart.
 Tiny yolk body, tethered like an astronaut, adrift in the tranquil spume of desolate bliss.
 Tiny fingers inching from chubby stems, reaching for that great thumping whoosh of blood and power that wobbles like a snarling god above me.
-My fibrous head, translucent as a jar, would search with great staring eyes deep into the godless dark for a light, for a sign, for anything other than indifference.
+My fibrous head, translucent as a bell jar, would with great staring eyes deep into the godless dark for a light, for a sign, for anything other than indifference.
 But the universe would never oblige.

-upon me: a daughter of a child and a monster.
+Look me: a daughter of a child and a monster.

 To To To